selimsevim/trigger-journey-activity/README.md

 ## Thanks

-I used the template that Theon Thai Yun Tang created, which can be found here:
+I would like to say thanks to Theon Thai Yun Tang because I used the template that he created, which can be found here:

 https://github.com/theonthai45/SFMC-custom-activity-template